Dilant/B2METutorial/src/en/start/preparation.md

 ::: tip

 Ballex² and BME Pro can be launched from local directory.
-Ensure that:

-- Steam is launched and logged in
+Ensure that Steam is launched and logged in.
-- Manually relaunch Steam if it's launched automatically by other tools (for example Steam++ or SteamCommunity302)

 :::